Champagnes Gonet-Médeville - Grand Cru Extra-Brut Cuvée Théophile 2006

 About the estate:

 Xavier Gonet set up his own business in Bisseuil, a premier cru in the Marne Valley, with his wife Julie, née Médeville, of Château Gilette in Sauternes.
-They have a unique portfolio of vineyards: the family’s contribution of great Chardonnays from Mesnil-sur-Oger (Louvière, Champ d’Alouette), fine Pinot Meunier wines (Mareuil), and Pinot Noir wines (Ambonnay and Bisseuil).
+They have a unique selection of vineyards: the family’s contribution of great Chardonnays from Mesnil-sur-Oger (Louvière, Champ d’Alouette), fine Pinot Meunier (Mareuil) and Pinot Noir (Ambonnay and Bisseuil) wines.
 To ensure the wine retains its liveliness as it ages, malolactic fermentation is halted.
-An increasingly significant portion of the clear wine also ferments in barrels, which enhances the fineness of the bubbles.
+An increasingly significant portion of the base wines also ferments in barrels, which enhances the fineness of the bubbles.
 We appreciate the perfect consistency of this distinctive range, a fitting reward for the coordinated efforts in viticulture and winemaking.

 Discover more wines from the estate